-Mutually-agreed measures have been put in place by NCAJ members, collectively and individually, under an Administrative and Contingency Management Plan to mitigate COVID-19 in Kenya’s justice sector.
+Since March 2020, mutually-agreed measures have been put in place by NCAJ members, collectively and individually, under an Administrative and Contingency Management Plan to mitigate COVID-19 in Kenya’s justice sector.
 The main aims are to ensure the sector continues to render essential services to the people of Kenya while safeguarding the health of justice sector officials and other citizens.

 NCAJ continues to closely monitor the status of the virus and to listen to stakeholders regarding the impacts of the current changed working arrangements.

 Since the first reported case of COVID-19 in Kenya on 12 March, NCAJ meetings have been convened on a regular basis – either online or with participants observing social distancing – with public statements issued outlining the meeting outcomes.

 An ad-hoc Inter-Agency Committee was established on 15 March, chaired by the President of the Court of Appeal Hon.
 Justice William Ouko, to liaise with the National Emergency and Response Committee and advise the NCAJ on further precautionary measures on an ongoing basis.